raas-dev/configent/README.md

 ## 💣 Up

-All configuration (dotfiles, VSCode settings) is installed per-user.
+VSCode settings and dotfiles are installed per-user.
 **Existing dotfiles at `$HOME` are overriden without prompting.**

 Some packages are installed system-wide, thus `sudo` password may be asked.